As the UN turns 80, its crucial humanitarian aid work faces a clouded future

 “We cannot go back home because people are still being killed,” the 41-year-old said at the Kakuma camp, where the U.N.
 World Food Program and U.N. refugee agency help support more than 300,000 refugees.

-Her family moved from Nakivale Refugee Settlement in neighboring Uganda three years ago to Kenya, now home to more than a million refugees from dozens of conflict-hit east African countries.
+Her family moved from Nakivale Refugee Settlement in neighboring Uganda three years ago to Kenya, now home to more than a million refugees from conflict-hit east African countries.

 A few kilometers (miles) away at the Kalobeyei Refugee Settlement, fellow Congolese refugee Bahati Musaba, a mother of five, said that since 2016, “U.N. agencies have supported my children’s education — we get food and water and even medicine,” as well as cash support from WFP to buy food and other basics.